shpakkdv/boilerplate-typescript-full-stack/README.md

-# Creation zip archive on server side.
-Uploading and downloading files.
+# Create a zip archive on the server side and upload / download files.

 ## Installation
 ```yarn```